Learn about CTA Tiles: what they are, what they do, and how you can use them in your Hub.

 In the image above, Tiles marked with arrows are CTAs, while all the other Tiles are pieces of content (Item Tiles).
 CTA Tiles are designed to be eye-catching: they have bolder graphics and colors, a tagline in a larger font, and a prominent button or text field to indicate that visitors can interact with them.

 But although they stand out, CTA Tiles are also the same basic size and shape as your Item Tiles.
 This allows them to integrate seamlessly with your Streams, and ensures your audience sees them as they browse your content.

 How do Uberflip CTAs Work?

-In general, CTAs look and work like regular Item Tiles: they are the same size, and look fairly similar at first glace.
+In general, CTA Tiles look and work like regular Item Tiles: they are the same size, and look similar at first glace.
 Just like Item Tiles, they can be embedded outside your Hub.
 Compared to Item Tiles, however, CTA Tiles differ in how visitors interact with them, how they can be styled, and how they are placed.

 There are two types of CTAs in Uberflip, Link CTAs and Form CTAs.
 In the screenshot above, Link CTAs are the ones with a button, while Form CTAs are the ones with a text field.
 Each type of CTA serves a specific purpose:

-- With Link CTAs, the prompted action is to click on a link.
+- Link CTAs: The prompted action is to click on a link.
 The purpose of a Link CTA is to encourage a visitor go somewhere (like a specific URL).
 Alternatively, it can also be used in conjunction with an email address or phone number to prompt a visitor to contact you.

-- With Form CTAs, the prompted action is to fill out a form.
+- Form CTAs: The prompted action is to fill out a form.
 The purpose of a Form CTA is to collect information from a visitor and generate leads.